 We partnered with local organisations in each city – the African Center for Economic Transformation in Accra, Chulalongkorn University Department of Urban and Rural Planning in Bangkok, Transparent Chennai in Chennai, FORO Nacional Internacional in Lima, Ateneo de Manila University School of Government in Manila, and the Institute of Economic Affairs in Nairobi – to engage the right stakeholders in the process.

 Together with our partners, we facilitated two separate workshops in each of the six cities.
-The first set of workshops developed future scenarios (summarised and analysed in our report, Reimagining the Future of Informality: Scenarios from the Global South.
-The second set used the scenarios to design innovations for making the city more inclusive and resilient in the future.
+The first set of workshops developed four future scenarios for each city (summarised and analysed in our report, Reimagining the Future of Informality: Scenarios from the Global South).
+The second set of workshops used the scenarios to design innovations for making the city more inclusive and resilient in the future under those future scenarios.
 One innovation from each city was chosen and put forward for seed-funding from the Rockefeller Foundation.
 Innovations in all six cities have been awarded funding.